PCI member B R Gupta resigns, cites deep crisis in media

-Press Council of India (PCI) member B R Gupta has resigned from his post, saying he was unable to work individually or collectively for the media, which is in a "deep crisis".
+Press Council of India (PCI) member B R Gupta, group editor of a Bhopal-based news organisation, has resigned from his post saying he was unable to work individually or collectively for the media which is in "deep crisis".
 "I have tendered my resignation as a Press Council of India member," Gupta told PTI.
 He said the PCI had the responsibility to encourage media and media professionals constantly.
 "But everyone now realises that the media scenario is in a deep crisis.
-The motto for which the Council was created was not being fulfilled and I felt I was not doing anything remarkable for the freedom of media," Gupta said.
+The motto for which the Council was created was not being fulfilled and I felt I was not doing anything remarkable for the freedom of media," said Gupta, who is associated with the Express Group.

 He claimed that the PCI was not a wholly representative body for the media.
 "Then how can we come out of the crisis being faced by the media and mediapersons?
 It is a big challenge for us.
 I have quit as I have not been able to work individually or collectively being a PCI member," Gupta added.
 Referring to salary cuts and job losses, he said media and mediapersons were struggling for social, political and economic justice.